antvis/X6/README.en-us.md

 ## Development

-This repo is base on [lerna](https://github.com/lerna/lerna) with the following structor:
+This repo is based on [lerna](https://github.com/lerna/lerna) with the following structure:

 ```
 .